 I’ve done design as a side job for a long, and it’s a niche that I am comfortable working with.
-I know a lot about it, and even though I’ve never really put forth the effort to make it grow, I’ve enjoyed the work that I do get.
+I know a lot about it, and even though I’ve never really put forth the effort to make it grow, I’ve enjoyed the work I do get.

-Real estate was something else I was good at.
-I spent many hours learning and investing myself into the business.
+Real estate was something else that I enjoyed.
+I spent many hours learning and investing myself in the business.
 I didn’t continue to put the time in it to make it grow either, but I kept my license in case I want to do a related job in the future.

 Aside from a few jobs where I worked for someone else, I’ve been an entrepreneur all of my adult life.
-However, what I’ve always done, is no longer what I want to do because it isn’t working out as well as it used to.
+However, being an entrepreneur has become more stressful as I age.

-However, none of those things have worked out to be a substantial source of income.
-During this time of transition, I’ve come to realize that there are some things that are in your life only for a season.
+However, none of those things worked out to be substantial sources of income.
+During this time of transition, I came to realize that there are some things that are only in your life for a season.

-Circumstances change as we grow older, but that change isn’t a bad thing.
+Circumstances change as we grow older, but change isn’t necessarily a bad thing.
 Kids grow up, family members move away, other people move on with their lives— things change.

-We have to adapt to those changes whether we like it or not, but that adaptation can be part of what keeps us going and growing.
+We must adapt to those changes whether we like it or not, but that adaptation can be part of what keeps us going and growing.